 - Customers – Commercial relationships may have been damaged if for example customer have been let down by the company.
 Debts due from customers are an asset of the seller and pursued by the administrator, which could also have an impact on relationships.
 Sometimes, it may be appropriate for the buyer to purchase the debtors which could be challenging to recover if there have been issues caused by the seller.

 - Property leases – There is often insufficient time for the buyer to secure an ongoing lease with the landlord.
-The administrators will offer the buyer a licence to occupy the premises, but this does not guarantee that a long-term deal can be agreed with the landlord to continue the lease.
+The administrators will offer the buyer a license to occupy the premises, but this does not guarantee that a long-term deal can be agreed with the landlord to continue the lease.

 - Contracts – Contracts may be terminated on the event of insolvency.
 Therefore, the buyer may need to renegotiate contracts.